mwanji/toml4j/README.md

 Any keys not found in both the TOML and the class are ignored.

-Key groups can be mapped to other custom classes or to `Map<String, Object>`.
+Key groups can be mapped to other custom classes.

 ````
 name = "Mwanji Ezana"